 It appears that the incubation period is about two weeks, although some research has indicated symptoms are able to manifest within six to 10 days.
 There are indications that infected people are able to transmit the virus before they have symptoms.

 There isn’t a vaccine to this virus, however many organizations are working on one.
 The challenge is making enough to meet the need globally in a timely manner.
-However, the minimum that a vaccine might be available in quantities to be useful is likely nine to 12 months away.
 In addition, researchers are working to identify antiviral drugs that may be effective at treating coronavirus.

 There are no specific treatments for illnesses caused by human coronaviruses.
 Most people with common human coronavirus illness will recover on their own.
 However, you can do some things to relieve your symptoms.